csesoc/constitution/CONSTITUTION.rst

 Finance
 -------

 #.
-The Computer Science and Engineering Society of UNSW shall hold an account with a financial institution on University campus.
+The Computer Science and Engineering Society of UNSW shall hold an account with a financial institution approved by Arc.
 #.
 The Executive shall vote on three members of the Executive to be signatories to the account, one of whom must be the Treasurer.

 #.
 The Executive must approve all accounts for payment.